Today’s question is from Deborah and she asks:

 - Hardening and narrowing of your arteries

-- Higher cholesterol and plaque build up
+- Cholesterol and plaque build-up

-Blood Flow & Circulation To Your Hands
+Solutions For Improved Blood Flow & Circulation To Your Hands

 So let’s continue and I’ll quickly reveal one of the 3 best solutions for improving blood flow and circulation to your hands.

-This is for strengthening your grip and your hand muscles, while increasing blood flow.
-Grab anything you can squeeze… this can be something “soft”, such as rolled up socks.
+This is for strengthening your grip and your hand muscles while increasing blood flow.
+Grab anything you can squeeze… this can be something “soft”, such as rolled-up socks.
 Or something a lot firmer like a tennis ball.

 If you’re weak, start with something softer and build up to a firmer tennis ball as you gain strength.
 You should squeeze the object, then HOLD for at least 1-2 seconds, then release.
 That’s ONE repetition.